When Beverly Cleary died in March, at 104, the little girl who still lives inside me cried her heart out.

 If you’re in the market for a writing coach, you might keep their responses in mind.

-So, what does make a great writing coach?
+What makes a great writing coach?

 Tom Wallace, editor and ghostwriter: Contrary to what many new writers believe, the craft of writing—narrative writing, creative writing—is less an inborn talent than a collection of skills that can be learned.
 In my observation, the best coaches—great coaches—can not only hold multiple story and character ideas in their minds, but guide writers in applying the skills they need to make those ideas work.
 A great coach offers both their knowledge and their generous attention to a writer’s creative needs.
 Working with a coach is an investment in time and energy that can transform a writer’s creative journey and pay off for years to come.

-Joyce Sweeney, award-winning author, former writing coach, literary agent with The Seymour Agency: I think, moving past the obvious skill of knowing the rules of good writing and how to apply them, the real talent a great writing coach brings to the table is to be able to read the client’s work and feel the intent.
+Joyce Sweeney, award-winning author, former coach, literary agent with The Seymour Agency: I think, moving past the obvious skill of knowing the rules of good writing and how to apply them, the real talent a great coach brings to the table is to be able to read the client’s work and feel the intent.
 We have to know what this person is doing, why they are doing it, and what is important to them beyond what they have written.
 What do they uniquely have to say?
 What undeveloped gifts can we see traces of?
 We have to somehow see the finished project they are dreaming of, and work backwards from that to what they have put on the page so far.

 Tam Cillo, Communications at Club Car: We all have our writing strengths and weaknesses.
 A good writing coach celebrates the former and helps improve the latter—and she creates an atmosphere of acceptance.
 When she reviews my writing, she is listening for my voice, my personality.
 This means she sees what’s possible in even the roughest pieces.
 Like my favorite scuffed sneakers, my work doesn’t need to be pristine, like out-of-the-box white Keds for her to see the potential.